keon/algorithms/report.md

 ### Analyzing code/output

 Amanda spent time analyzing code when she was reviewing pull requests.
 Additionally, she analyzed the output when writing tests.
+Bastien analyzed code and outputs while coding the algorithms and debugging the [problem](TODO) we had in the second algorithm.

 ### Writing documentation

 Amanda spent most of her time writing documentation.
 This included writing requirements and the essence account, among other things.
+Bastien wrote the documentation for the initial tests and the description of the first algorithm.

 ### Writing code

 Amanda spent a few hours writing unittests for both parts of the chosen issue.
+Bastien spent about 7 hours coding the algorithms.

 ### Running code

 Amanda ran the code for the purpose of checking the tests, as she was writing them.
+Bastien ran the initial tests of the repo when writing the documentation of the initial tests.

 ## Overview of issue(s) and work done.